Scheduled Personal Property Coverage: What It Is & Do You Need It?

 What Items Should Be Scheduled?

 Not everything in your home needs to be individually listed.
 Everyday items like furniture, clothing, and standard electronics are generally well-covered under a base policy.
-The items below, however, routinely exceed standard sub-limits and are the most common candidates for scheduling:
+The items below, however, routinely exceed standard sub-limits and are the most common candidates for scheduling in 2026:

-Item Category Typical Standard Sub-Limit Why Scheduling Matters
+Item Category Typical 2026 Sub-Limit Why Scheduling Matters

 Don't Assume You're Covered

 Many homeowners don't discover their policy's sub-limits until after a loss occurs.
-Review your current policy declarations page today to find out exactly how much your jewelry, art, and other valuables are covered for — you may be surprised.
+Review your current policy declarations page today to find out exactly how much your jewelry, art, and other valuables are covered for.
+The 'Special Limits of Liability' section under Coverage C is where you'll find them.

 State Farm logo